 - Your injuries and how much pain you endured during the accident and through your entire course of treatment.

 - Your medical treatment history and costs

 - Your income loss: Past and future medical and chiropractic expenses, out-of-pocket expenses, and lost wages

 - Any other damages

-You should also emphasize in your sample demand letter for any negligence or general liability the other party may have caused you.
+You should also emphasize in your sample demand letter any negligence or general liability the other party may have caused you.
 It's important to deny any fault, even if you're unsure you had some part in it.
 Start by describing how the accident happened and why the insured person was at fault.

 You should briefly describe where you were and what you were doing immediately before, during and after the accident.
-In addition, emphasize the severity and duration of your pain and how it has negatively affected your daily life and your ability to work.
+In addition, emphasize the severity and duration of your pain and how it has negatively affected your daily life and ability to work.
 You should also mention any additional evidence you may have gathered including a police report or eyewitness statements.

 Sample Demand Letter in a General Liability Claim

 The following sample demand letter shows what types of information and details are important to include.

 [Their Job Title]